betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/ForDummies.md

 The key to using a mock object successfully is to set the _right expectations_ on it.
 If you set the expectations too strict, your test will fail as the result of unrelated changes.
 If you set them too loose, bugs can slip through.
 You want to do it just right such that your test can catch exactly the kind of bugs you intend it to catch.
 Google Mock provides the necessary means for you to do it "just right."

 ## General Syntax ##
-In Google Mock we use the `EXPECT_CALL()` macro to set an expectation on a mock strategy.
+In Google Mock we use the `EXPECT_CALL()` macro to set an expectation on a mock schedulingStrategy.
 The general syntax is:

 ```
-EXPECT_CALL(mock_object, strategy(matchers))
+EXPECT_CALL(mock_object, schedulingStrategy(matchers))
     .Times(cardinality)
     .WillOnce(action)
     .WillRepeatedly(action);
 ```

-The macro has two arguments: first the mock object, and then the strategy and its arguments.
+The macro has two arguments: first the mock object, and then the schedulingStrategy and its arguments.
 Note that the two are separated by a comma (`,`), not a period (`.`).
 (Why using a comma?
 The answer is that it was necessary for technical reasons.)

 The macro can be followed by some optional _clauses_ that provide more information about the expectation.
 We'll discuss how each clause works in the coming sections.